2023년 9월 고2 모의고사 변형 (18-30번)

 ____ only costs a quarter.
 Please?”

-I placed ____ quarter in my son’s hand.
+I placed a quarter in ____ son’s hand.

 Number 20